aalias01/cmapss-rul-prediction/README.md

                                     JSON response rendered in browser
 ```

 The API validates inputs with Pydantic before any inference runs and returns a confidence band with each point estimate.
 SHAP uses XGBoost's native `pred_contribs` (exact TreeSHAP), which also sidesteps the shap package's XGBoost 3.x loader incompatibility.
-Frontend is static HTML/CSS/JS on Vercel; backend is FastAPI on Render with a `render.yaml` Blueprint.
+Frontend is static HTML/CSS/JS on Vercel; the FastAPI backend is mounted at `/cmapss` in the shared Hugging Face Docker Space.

 ## Tech stack

-Python 3.11, Pandas, NumPy, scikit-learn (Ridge baseline, grouped splits), XGBoost 3.2 (pinned to the training version), exact TreeSHAP via `pred_contribs`, FastAPI + Pydantic on Render, vanilla HTML/CSS/JS on Vercel.
-Pins in `environment.yml` (conda, local) and `requirements.txt` (pip, Render).
+Python 3.11, Pandas, NumPy, scikit-learn (Ridge baseline, grouped splits), XGBoost 3.2 (pinned to the training version), exact TreeSHAP via `pred_contribs`, FastAPI + Pydantic on a shared Hugging Face Docker Space, vanilla HTML/CSS/JS on Vercel.
+Pins are in `environment.yml` for local conda work and `requirements.txt` for pip serving.

 ## Run it locally